adeelahmadk/termux-lamp/README.md

 mkdir -p $PREFIX/var/service/<PKG>/log
 ln -sf $PREFIX/share/termux-services/svlogger $PREFIX/var/service/<PKG>/log/run
 ```
-and then put your run script for the package at `$PREFIX/var/service/<PKG>/run` and make sure that it is runnable.
+and then put your run script for the package at `$PREFIX/var/service/<PKG>/run` and make sure it's runnable.

 You can then run
 ```